 Balsam woolly adelgid, an invasive sucking insect, continues to be a major mortality agent of true fir, especially in southern Idaho.
-ADS surveyors are improving methods for identifying and recording balsam woolly adelgid-caused damage and recorded almost over 21,000 acres in 2023, up from 8,000 acres in 2022.
-Balsam woolly adelgid may also be a factor in areas recorded as subalpine fir decline, but it is hard to confirm.
+Balsam woolly adelgid may also be a factor in damage areas recorded as subalpine fir decline, but it is hard to confirm since it is an inconspicuous pest with fluctuating population levels.

-Approximately 35,000 acres were affected by larch needle cast in 2023, mostly in northern Idaho (Clearwater and Shoshone Counties).
-This is a major decrease from last year, during which favorable conditions for the pathogen in the spring resulted in about 114,000 acres of 2022 damage.
+Approximately 2,200 acres were affected by larch needle cast in 2024, mostly in northern Idaho.
+This is a major decrease from the previous two years.
+Occasionally, favorable conditions for the pathogen in the spring result in widespread larch needle cast.
 Damage due to larch needle cast can appear very dramatic but is rarely a serious concern.